robcholz/vision-ui/README.md

 - [x] use the correct format
 - [x] fix the animation rate
 - [x] use 2nd ODE for animation and
-- [ ] current mem footprint is 3340B,

 ## License